amitrai99/interview/lib/src/algos_ds/strings/questions.md

 10. How to replace each given character to other e.g. blank with %20? *

-11. How to find all permutations of String? #
+11. How  to return highest frequency character in a String? *

 12. How to reverse words in a sentence without using library method? * See reverse_string_iterative_recursive.js